How to Become a Music Directors and Composers in Oklahoma

 Obtain Oklahoma licensure or certification

 Oklahoma may require specific licensing or professional certification for music directors and composerss.
-Requirements vary by state — contact the Oklahoma Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Oklahoma Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Oklahoma

-Oklahoma employs 90 music directors and composers.
-The highest concentrations are in Oklahoma City.
+Oklahoma employs 60 music directors and composers.

 Music Directors and Composers salary range in Oklahoma